gleam-lang/website/_posts/2025-01-05-improved-performance-and-publishing.md

-Sometimes people from other ecosystems with per-package isolation may not understand this convention and place all their code in the top-level namespace, using generic names, which results problems for any users of their package.
+Sometimes people from other ecosystems with per-package isolation may not understand this convention and place all their code in the top-level namespace, using generic names, which results in problems for any users of their package.
 To avoid this the `gleam publish` command will now check for top-level namespace pollution, explaining the problem and asking for confirmation if it is present.